 Mammoth Cave National Park is an outdoor enthusiast’s oasis!
-It is a state-renowned gem that features some of the best camping, hiking, and exploration in all of Kentucky.
+It is a state-renowned gem that features the best camping, hiking, and exploration in all of Kentucky.

-The hours of the Mammoth Cave National Park depend on the season of arrival.
-During spring and summer, the park is open every day from 8 a.m. till 6:30 p.m.
-During fall the hours are 8 a.m. till 6 p.m., and during winter from 8:30 a.m. till 4:30 PM.
+The hours of the park depend on the season of arrival.
+During spring and summer, the park is open every day from 8 AM till 6:30 PM.
+During fall, the hours are 8 AM till 6 PM, and during winter from 8:30 AM till 4:30 PM.

 On your mark, get set, go!
-The Churchill Downs in Louisville makes for one of the top tourist attractions in not just Kentucky, but the South!
+The Churchill Downs in Louisville makes for one of the top tourist attractions in Kentucky and the South!
 Its classic name to fame is the annual hosting of the Kentucky Derby.

 Whatever day, race, or celebration you choose: be prepared to saddle up for some serious Kentucky action!
 The Churchill Downs is one place that never disappoints.